Webhook

 }

-Meaning: Fundamental with id fundamental_id changed value from old_value to new_value
+VALUE_ERROR — Fundamental with id fundamental_id changed value from old_value to new_value.

 • fundamental_id: The ID of the fundamental datapoint that was corrected